KailaniBailey/JupyterNotebookFinal/README.md

 # JupyterFinalProject
-This is my final project assignment for "Tools for Data Science" By Kailani Brionna Bailey
+Tools for Data Science: This is my final project assignment sharing my Jupyter Notebook By Kailani Brionna Bailey
   @KailaniBailey on Github
   @KailaniBayy on Social Media